aleksei-berezkin/typique/README.md

 } as const satisfies Var
 ```

-As with array notation, make sure to have `as const` after the object initializer, otherwise TypeScript will infer types as `string`s.
+As with array notation, make sure to add `as const` after the object initializer; otherwise, TypeScript will infer the values as `string`.

-For styles, this notation allows referencing the classnames by named `$`-references:
+For styles, this notation allows referencing class names via named `$` references:

 ```ts
 const buttonClasses = {